zx80/flask-simple-auth/README.md

   does it really need to be inside `FlaskSimpleAuth`? possibly the id can be passed to perm hooks instead of the login? can be managed there as well?
-- reduce cloc?
+- reduce sloc?
 - pypy compatibility? issues with date/time fromisoformat and packages bcrypt, psycopg2, psycopg2cffi, psycopg…
-- check thread safety, esp cachetools
 - thread-local stuff in Reference: what about teardown?
 - what about asyncio?
 - should have explicit tests for psycopg version 2 and 3 drivers
 - password re could use a dict for providing an explanation?
 - should try to reduce "no cover" pragmas
 - coverage should include demo run
-- how to use external authentication stuff? eg LDAP? others? it should also work as an alternate pm…
 - refactor password manager in a separate class?
 - allow to restrict allowed group for early typo detection?
 - same with oauth scopes?
 - add `issuer` route parameter?
-- make oauth and object\_perms compatible?
+- make oauth and object\_perms compatible, if needed?
 - document oauth authz in the Authorizations section?
 - how to have several issuers and their signatures?
-- disable cache when running in debug mode?